Latest News (8)

 Hydrant Flow Testing

-The St. Joseph Fire Department and/or the St. Joseph Water Department periodically flow fire hydrants to check the function of the hydrants, to evaluate the firefighting water available from each hydrant, to monitor the condition of the water system, and to remove rust and other sediment from the water distribution system.
+The St. Joseph Public Safety Department and/or the St. Joseph Water Department periodically flow fire hydrants to check the function of the hydrants, to evaluate the firefighting water available from each hydrant, to monitor the condition of the water system, and to remove rust and other sediment from the water distribution system.

 Census information for the City of St. Joseph is available online on the US Census Bureau's website.
 Please feel free to click the link below to access the City's current census data.
 If you have any additional questions about census data, please feel free to contact the City and we will be happy to help you.